munificent/game-programming-patterns/book/object-pool.markdown

 ## Keep in Mind

+You normally rely on a garbage collector or just `malloc()` and `free()` to handle memory management for you.
+By using an object pool, you're saying, "I know better how these bytes should be handled."
+That means the onus is on you to deal with this pattern's limitations.

 ### The pool may waste memory on unneeded objects

 The size of an object pool needs to be tuned for the game's needs.